ArcanaFramework/pydra2app/docs/source/design_analyses.rst

             desc="A summary metric extracted from the derived image", row_frequency='dataset')

-The column spec descriptions will be shown to the user when they use the :meth:`.Grid.menu()` or ``pydra2app menu`` CLI command.
+The column spec descriptions will be shown to the user when they use the :meth:`.FrameSet.menu()` or ``pydra2app menu`` CLI command.
 The row row_frequency of the column (e.g. per-session, per-subject, per-group, once per-dataset etc..., see :ref:`data_spaces` and :ref:`data_columns`) is specified by the ``row_frequency``